Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 ```
 &nbsp;

-&nbsp;

-**Send a simple notification:**
+**Sending a simple notification:**

-This example shows how to schedule a simple notification with some text in it.
+This example shows how to schedule a simple notification with some text in it and send it to the notification channel created in the previous step.

 ```